Foundation Repair Dictionary

 Subgrade tends to matter most where soil was disturbed, filled, or exposed to moisture changes.
 Preparation and consistency are key factors.

-• A sump pump is a mechanical device used to remove water that collects in a sump pit, typically in basements or crawlspaces.
+A mechanical device used to remove water that collects in a sump pit, typically in basements or crawlspaces.
 Its purpose is water management, not structural support.

 Sump pumps tend to matter most when groundwater levels fluctuate or surface water is difficult to control.
 Proper drainage reduces reliance on pumping.